Charter Schools in New Orleans

 Did any media think of checking that the person who claims to speak for New Orleans was rejected by 90% Orleans Parish just three months ago?
 The candidate who won by the way is a Democrat who strongly supports charter schools – as does President Obama and many Democrats.

-The also failed to mention that Royal was paid to come over here and campaign against charter schools by the PPTA (as I understand it).
+The story also failed to mention that Royal was paid to come over here and campaign against charter schools by the PPTA (as I understand it).
 That would be relevant.

 But what of these “failed” charter schools in New Orleans.
 Will we see any mention of the following: